larrymotalavigne/cashflow/docs/tasks.md

 - Phase 3 (Basic UI) must be completed before Phase 4 (Advanced Design Improvements)
 - Visual Design System Enhancement should be completed before Component Enhancement
 - Accessibility features should be implemented alongside all new UI components

+### New Dependencies (Phase 5)
+- Architecture Refactoring should be completed before implementing state management
+- Testing Implementation must be set up before any major refactoring
+- Code Quality and Standards should be established before team development
+- Security Enhancements should be implemented before production deployment
+- Performance Optimization should be completed after architecture refactoring
+- Documentation should be maintained alongside all development phases